 All supporting documents, including letters of recommendation, should be completed using the online application.
 Any supplemental materials may be uploaded to the online application or e-mailed directly to the applicant’s prospective major department or program according to department or program specifications.

-One set of official transcripts of all previous academic work, including certification of degrees received or documentation of status upon leaving each institution, is required for each application submitted.
+One set of final official transcripts of all previous academic work completed after high school graduation, including certification of degrees received or documentation of status upon leaving each institution, is required for each application submitted.
 Only official records bearing the signature of the registrar and the seal of the issuing institution will be accepted.
 Applicants with academic work in progress who expect to complete a degree program before the intended date of enrollment at UC San Diego must submit evidence of degree conferral and a final academic record, as soon as they are available.
 The undergraduate degree must be completed prior to the start of graduate study.

 International Applicant Academic Records

 In all applications for graduate admission, official academic records bearing the signature of the registrar or other responsible academic officer and the seal of the issuing institution are required.
-However, true copies, facsimiles, or photostatic copies of foreign academic records will be accepted if, after the copies have been made, they have been personally signed and stamped by an educational official of the issuing institution who certifies that they are exact copies of the original document.
-Properly signed copies should be sent instead of irreplaceable original documents.
+If the institution does not issue duplicate records, the copy of the official record must be certified.
+Properly certified copies should be sent instead of irreplaceable original documents.
 Unless academic records are issued in English by the institution itself, certified English translations must accompany official documents written in a language other than English.

-Foreign academic records should show all courses attended each year, examinations passed, seminars completed, and grades or marks received in all institutions where formal records are maintained.
+Foreign academic records should show titles of all courses attended each year, years of study (or duration of study), examinations passed, seminars completed, and grades or marks received in all institutions where formal records are maintained.
 Official evidence of degree conferral must also be supplied, together with evidence of rank in class if possible.

 Graduate Record Examinations (GRE) Scores